Employment and employee benefits in United Arab Emirates: overview

 Afridi & Angell

 Areas of practice.
-Projects and project finance; defence, offsets and government contracting; anti-corruption and anti-boycott law; employment and human resources.
+Employment and human resources; project finance; defence, offsets and government contracting; anti-corruption and anti-boycott law.